Meet the people who make Tri-Faith Initiative work:

 - Implementing practical strategies for DEI in the workplace and community

 - Interfaith Understandings in the Abrahamic Scriptures

-Having grown up in Omaha, Ally was in high school when she first heard about Tri-Faith Initiative’s groundbreaking work.
-Now she is proud and honored to contribute to the Tri-Faith team, as she believes building empathy and actively including those on society’s margins are essential to a more peaceful future.
-In her work, she looks forward to continuing to grow through learning about and celebrating diverse faith experiences.
+Corey is proud to contribute to the Tri-Faith team, as he believes building empathy and actively including those on society’s margins are essential to a more peaceful future.

 In addition to our staff, the success of Tri-Faith Initiative depends on the extraordinary commitment and efforts of a number of committed volunteers, clergy, lay leaders and the administrative staff of the three faith groups.